kyma-project/examples/monitoring-custom-metrics/README.md

 All the **sample-metrics** endpoints appear as the [`Targets`](http://localhost:9090/targets#job-sample-metrics) list.

 2. Use either `cpu_temperature_celsius` or `hd_errors_total` in the **expression** field [here](http://localhost:9090/graph).
-3. Click the **Execute** button to check the values scrapped by Prometheus.
+3. Click the **Execute** button to check the values scraped by Prometheus.

 ### Cleanup